 Recovery rates vary greatly between underground and surface mining.
 The actual proportion of coal resources that can be recovered from undisturbed deposits varies from less than 40% in some underground mines to more than 90% at some surface mines.
 In some underground mines, a portion of the coal is intentionally left intact as pillars to protect against surface collapse.
 Adverse geologic features in a mining area, such as folding, faulting, and interlayered rock strata, can limit the amount of coal recovered at some underground and surface mines.

 Access to some coal is limited.
 Because of property rights, land use conflicts, and physical and environmental restrictions, we estimate that only about 53% of the DRB may be available or accessible for mining.

 We annually estimate recoverable coal reserves by adjusting the DRB to reflect accessibility and recovery rates in mining.
 As of January 1, 2022, we estimated that the remaining U.S. recoverable coal reserves totaled 251 billion short tons out of a DRB of 471 billion short tons.

-Recoverable coal reserves at producing mines represent the quantity of coal that can be recovered (i.e. mined) from existing coal reserves at reporting mines.
+Recoverable coal reserves represent the quantity of coal that can be recovered (that is, mined) from existing coal reserves at producing mines.
 These reserves essentially reflect the working inventory at producing mines.
-In 2011, the recoverable reserves at producing mines were 19.2 billion short tons.
-EIA conducts an annual survey, Form EIA-7A, “Coal Production and Preparation Report,” to gather and report the quantity of recoverable coal reserves at producing mines.
+In 2021, the recoverable reserves at producing mines were 12.3 billion short tons.
+We conduct an annual survey, Form EIA-7A, Annual Survey of Coal Production and Preparation, to gather and report the quantity of recoverable coal reserves at producing mines.